kimoppalfens/kimoppalfens.github.io/_posts/2020-12-30-Logging in the cloud - Part 1.md

 ## Final thoughts ##

 We've got all the bases covered to have the same functionality as you would have when performing OSD on-prem.
-The scripts provided should get you started into implementing this into your own environment without to much hassle!
+The scripts provided should get you started into implementing this into your own environment without too much hassle!

 So, what's left for part 2 ?
 We will look into encrypting the data before putting it up on a "public" storage location.